 5. Prioritise mental health

 Recent research shows that the mental health of teachers in the UK is suffering as a whole.
-Providing counselling, coping and mindfulness techniques for managing stress is a great starting point.
-The real change needs to come from government and leadership, but when teachers feel supported, it makes a world of difference.
+Providing counselling, coping, and mindfulness techniques for managing stress is a great starting point.
+The real change needs to come from government and leadership, but when teachers feel supported, it really makes a difference.